jdixie/Tracker-Camera/Detailed_Design_Documents/Retrieving_and_Playing.md

 **onStop()** - Returns to the Camera fragment.

 ## 3.5 Exception Handling
-**Error Retrieving File** - If the file being retrieved is corrupted, the user is notified and the system will remain in the File System Fragment instead of loading the Video Playback Fragment.
+**Error Retrieving File** - If the file being retrieved is corrupted, the user is notified and the system will remain in the File System Fragment instead of creating the intent to view the video externally.

 ## 4. Testing Strategy
 **Test Driven Development(TDD)** - TDD with JUnit, Mockito, and PowerMockito will be followed in order to provide high-quality code and test coverage.